FaithKamaraju/news-webservice/readme.md

  - This is a "small" webservice that I built to replace my daily news feeds of google news.
 I tried ground news but I just found the whole UX extremely noisy and I didn't enjoy reading news there.

- - I took this as a personal project to actually learn docker and docker compose properly for the first time.
+ - I took this as a personal project to actually learn docker and docker compose properly this time.

  - This is currently in the v1 phase of the project.
 I'm only finalizing a prototype right now.
-I want to use a Triton inferencing service in-place of the fastapi webserver I have right now.
+For the final version I want to use a Triton inferencing service in-place of the fastapi webserver I have right now.
 I want to remove all the dependencies of the model deployment as well, 12Gigs of python modules for only inferencing is sily.

 ## Plans for the future
  - I want to finetune the modernBERT model in a more controlled way.
 I'm doing a very rushed job right now just to have an inferencing endpoint up and tested.

  - I want to add another model that outputs bias framing of the article texts.
 I hope to implement ideas from a couple of research papers that delve into the framing bias present in media.

  - I'm going to convert the modernBERT model into an ONNX model and optimize it using TensorRT.
-I also want to ideally have just the onnx model on a onnx backend of Triton, but I think I need to use a custom python backend because of the tokenizer.
+I also want to ideally have just the onnx model on a python backend of Triton.

-   - Maybe I can just copy the files I need...

  - I want to make this a small webservice that I can deploy on a homeserver at one point so that my partner can also use it.
 For this, ideally the model inferencing endpoint is very small in-size.